Thoughts on the CI experience by Dr. Mark Ross

 http://www.hearingresearch.org/ross.htm

-3 responses to “Thoughts on the CI experience by Dr. Mark Ross”
+3 replies on “Thoughts on the CI experience by Dr. Mark Ross”

 Interesting read, thanks for posting.
 I’m getting a CI soon…